Jagan-003/OAI1903-IRPA/README.md

-this Git hub contains expriments of the irpa
+This Git hub contains expriments of the IRPA